Table of Contents

 There are ‘anti-theft’ designed backpacks* & perhaps daypacks AND specific security devices like Pacsafe’s metal mesh bag that completely envelops your bag, locks & I assume could be secured to an immovable object.

-Some modern bags have integrated locks which I have had NO experience with.
-Please research as needed.
+Some modern bags have integrated locks (?) which I have had NO experience with.
+Please research yourself, if interested.

 * Travel & Leisure’s “The 6 Best Anti-theft Backpacks of 2023, Tested and Reviewed:” https://www.travelandleisure.com/style/travel-bags/best-anti-theft-backpacks